ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 It is not yet accessible because we are not using it in any API.

 ### Protect the API with OAuth
-Now let's protect, the FakeMagento version 2.0.0 API.
+Now let's protect the FakeMagento version 2.0.0 API.
 Click on Develop and select the FakeMagento-2.0.0 API.

 ![OAuth Resource Owner Password Credentials API protection](./images/ropc-secure-API.png)